Medically reviewed by Drugs.com. Last updated on Oct 6, 2023.

 Do not stop taking this medicine without first checking with your doctor.
 When you stop taking this medicine, your blood cholesterol levels may increase again.
 Your doctor may want you to follow a special diet to help prevent this from happening.

-Prevalite Side Effects
+Side Effects of Prevalite

 In some animal studies, cholestyramine was found to cause tumors.
 It is not known whether cholestyramine causes tumors in humans.